Bafiertam® (monomethyl fumarate) is a selective immunosuppressant with neuroprotective and immunomodulatory effects.

 - Liver tests (serum aminotransferase, alkaline phosphatase, and total bilirubin levels) during treatment as directed by your physician.

-When taking Bafiertam, please note there is a titration period (starting at a smaller dose and increasing over successive weeks)
+When starting Bafiertam, please note there is a titration period (starting at a half dose and increasing to the full dose after the first 7 days).

 Patient advocates talk about